IQSS/datafest/versioning/03_Github_remote_and_conflicts.md

 output: html_document
 ---

-# Version Control with Git/Github
+#  Versioning your Data and Scripts

 >> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop) and from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
 Licensing information available at the bottom of this page.